intiMRA/imra_code_blog/_posts/Date-Organization.md

 date.formatted(date: .complete, time: .standard)
 ```

-This will give you something like this ```Monday, 8 April 2024 at 8:17:29 AM```. if you custom formatting it might be worth reading on!
+This will give you something like this ```Monday, 8 April 2024 at 8:17:29 AM```.
+But if you are still using `DateFormatter`, it might be worth reading on!

 ## Organising date formats

-Often when developing Mobile applications, we do not think of future use cases for the component or feature that we are developing.
+Often when developing mobile applications, we do not think of future use cases for the component or feature that we are developing.
 I found that this is especially true when it comes to dates, they are all over the place!
-Often in the formats similar to this: "yyyy mm dd HH MM".
-This can be quite messy, hard to read and when someone needs to use the same logic, they en up copying it.
+we often use formats similar to this: "yyyy mm dd HH MM".
+This can be quite messy, hard to read and when someone needs to use the same logic, they end up copying it.
 Would it not be nice to have a centralized place where date formats can live and we can call upon methods without having to go to stack overflow and to remind our selves how tho extract the number of days from a date?
 Fear not in this article I will give you the solution!

 For the purpose of simplicity I will use some less complex date formats that are more easily understood.
 One being "dd-MM-yyyy" and the other being "dd MM yyyy".